North Korea launches 2 more short-range ballistic missiles

 Breaking News Emails

-The launch was very similar to the previous two launches, and the missiles landed in the sea, said the officials.
+The launch was very similar to the previous two launches, and the missiles landed in the sea, the officials said.

-There was no threat to the U.S. or any of its allies in the region, said the officials, and the early assessment is that North Korea was making another show of force prior to joint U.S.-South Korea military exercises scheduled for August.
+There was no threat to the United States or any of its allies in the region, the officials said, and the early assessment is that North Korea was making another show of force prior to joint U.S.-South Korea military exercises scheduled for this month.

 North Korea launches missiles for third time in just over a weekAug.
 1, 201901:33